PythonistaGuild/Swish/docs/websocket/payloads.md

 # Payload Format

-Payloads being sent and received by Swish should be JSON objects and match the following format.
+Payloads being sent and received by Swish should be JSON objects that match the following format.

 ```json
 {